 Government Hill Road, Town of St. George Price: Free

-Head to Queen Elizabeth Park in the City of Hamilton to watch the colourful Gombey dancers in their vivid costumes swirl to the rhythms in the heart of the City.
+Head to Pier Six on Front Street in the City of Hamilton to watch the colourful Gombey dancers in their vivid costumes swirl to the rhythms in the heart of the City.
 Make sure you bring your camera to capture their live performance!

 Board the historical replica ship, the Deliverance and hear the interesting story of the first castaways who built this ship and went on to save the starving settlers in Jamestown, Virginia.

 Ordnance Island, Town of St. George When: Wednesday and Saturday - 10:00 am - 4:00 pm Price: Free

 The Pirates of the Caribbean have nothing on the performers of Calico Jack's show, where tricorn-hat wearing rascals sword fight, joke and create a spectacular fire-dance display.
 After the 30-minute pirate performance, you can pose for selfies with the cast.